-The range of goldfish colors and all their possible combinations make these fish quite attractive, especially to hobbiests who love to have a bit of variety in their aquariums.
-A hardy and inexpensive fish to own, goldfish are a good choice when you're looking for variety.
-Not only do goldfish come in dappled versions of black, white, gold, and orange, there are many different types of goldfish with entirely different looks.
-The best part is that you can keep many of them in the same tank because they get along well.
+The range of goldfish colors and possible combinations make these fish quite attractive, especially to hobbyists.
+Goldfish are hardy, inexpensive, and a good choice when you're looking for variety.
+They come in dappled versions of black, white, gold, and orange, and there are many types of goldfish with different looks.
+You can even keep many of them in the same tank because they get along well.

 General Goldfish Colors